REST API Development

 The REST APIs provide an alternative to the Java APIs used by in-process plugins.
 The REST APIs provide greater change-tolerance than in-process APIs.
 Before starting a plugin project, it's a good idea to start by looking at the REST APIs, even if you are developing a plugin intended to operate in-process with the host application.
 Of course, it's also the best option for developing remote applications that access Atlassian platform services.
 JIRA Studio is one example of such an application.

-To develop your own clients that use the Atlassian REST APIS, see Getting Started with the REST APIs and the application-specific REST API documentation listed below.
+To develop your own clients that use the Atlassian REST APIS, see the application-specific REST API documentation listed below.
 Also, the best place to get acquainted with the REST API available for use to a client application is by inspecting the target platform.
 Atlassian provides a tool for doing just that, the REST Application Browser (RAB).
 For information about the RAB, see Using the REST API Browser.

 Application-Specific REST API Documentation